-- Provide Unitholders an opportunity to invest in a portfolio of MHCs located in attractive U.S. markets; - Provide Unitholders with predictable, sustainable and growing cash distributions; - Enhance the value of the REIT's portfolio and maximize the long-term value of the Units through proactive asset and property management, disciplined capital management and value-add investment opportunities; and - Expand the asset base of the REIT in its existing operational footprint and target growth markets by leveraging management's extensive industry experience and relationships to acquire MHCs that are expected to be accretive to the REIT's AFFO per Unit.
+- Provide Unitholders an opportunity to invest in a portfolio of MHCs and RV resort communities located in attractive U.S. markets; - Provide Unitholders with predictable, sustainable and growing cash distributions; - Enhance the value of the REIT's portfolio and maximize the long-term value of the Units through proactive asset and property management, disciplined capital management and value-add investment opportunities; and - Expand the asset base of the REIT in its existing operational footprint and target growth markets by leveraging management's extensive industry experience and relationships to acquire MHCs and RV resort communities that are expected to be accretive to the REIT's AFFO per Unit.